Candidate Frequently Asked Questions

 What is the difference between a Financial Disclosure Statement and Campaign Finance Reports?

 Campaign Finance Reports track all the money that a committee has collected and spent.
-Campaign Finance Reports are filed several times during the year, and cover specific periods of time.
+Campaign Finance Reports are filed several times during the year and cover specific periods of time.
 All committees who file a Statement of Organization, including Special District candidates, are responsible for filing Campaign Finance Reports.
-Campaign Finance Reports are required until you file a Termination Statement to close your committee.
+Campaign Finance Reports are required until you file a Termination Statement with a zero balance to close your committee.

 When can I begin accepting contributions?

 You can begin accepting or spending any money on your campaign, distributing any campaign literature or circulating petitions anytime.
-However, once the aggregate of contributions and expenses exceeds $1,400, you must file a Statement of Organization.
+However, once the aggregate of contributions and expenses reaches $1,500, you must file a Statement of Organization.
 See also I’ve decided to run for office, what do I need to know? (above)

 More information – Chapter 6 CAMPAIGN CONTRIBUTIONS AND EXPENSES